Designated Establishment Managers (DEM) FAQs

 Yes.
 Board staff will notify the establishment if a DEM ends their designation.
 If there is an email address of record for the establishment, notification will be sent to that address.

-Are massage therapists notified when named as the DEM of an establishment?
+Are licensees notified when named as the DEM of an establishment?

 Can health care practitioners other than massage therapists serve as the DEM?